tienhuat/dbversion/README.md

 # or pip install pymssql

 # Define the parameters in `mysql_main.py` or `mssql_main.py` before use

+# Generate the report
 python3 mysql_main.py
 # or python3 mssql_main.py

 # `dbversion_report.txt` and `dbversion_hash.txt` will be generated in the current folder

+# Deactivate the venv
 deactivate
 ```